 Detailed Program Schedule

-20% Discount For: DU Alumni, Daniels Corporate Partners, and groups of 3 or more individuals from the same organization: $4,080
+15% discount available for DU Alumni, Daniels Corporate Partners, and 3 or more individuals from the same organization: $4,080

 20% discount available for Non-profits, Current or Former Military, Government: $3,840

 For-credit: $5,488 (4 credit hours at DU’s tuition rate)